 Apart from ensuring you only get links from reputable websites, here’s another catch you should be aware of: it’s better and more effective to get ten links from 10 different domains than ten links from just one.

-That will give an additional boost to your credibility and reputation.
+That will further enhance your credibility and reputation.

 3. Improving Rankings

 It’s practically impossible for Google to rank your site if no links are pointing to it.

 Let’s say you want to rank for a specific keyword.